PistonDevelopers/blog.piston.rs/_posts/2016-09-19-what-is-happening-3.md

 The most complex upgrade in the history of Piston is done!
 This was due to Gfx getting an overhaul to support next-gen APIs.
 It took up most of my time this year, and the rest I spent developing a new scripting language (more about this later!).
-That is why there have not been that many blog posts about the Piston project in general.
+This is why there have not been that many blog posts about the Piston project in general.

 ### [Image](https://github.com/pistondevelopers/image)